What to know

 Wondering about boosters?
 A CDC study indicates that people who have received both doses do not need booster doses at this time.
 The CDC is continuing to monitor how well vaccine is working and will update recommendations as we learn more.

-There have been a small number of infections in people who have been vaccinated, but vaccination is likely to make the infection milder and reduce the risk of severe infection and death.
+There has been a small number of infections in people who have been vaccinated, but vaccination is likely to make the infection milder and reduce the risk of severe infection and death.

 You should get two doses of JYNNEOS 4 weeks apart.
 Even if it's been longer than 4 weeks since the first vaccine dose, you should get the second dose as soon as possible.
 If you've already been diagnosed with mpox, you don't need the vaccine.

-Avoid skin-to-skin contact and contaminated materials if people may be sick
+Avoid skin-to-skin contact and sharing contaminated materials with people who may have mpox

 During the past two years, sexual behavior and other changes by people at higher risk for mpox helped reduce the spread of mpox.